 At the most basic level we aim to get school-aged girls who have dropped out back into school.
 The reasons can be many – family poverty, the child is orphaned or abandoned and cared for by relatives who don’t really care, or parents that simply do not see value in the education of girls.
 Of course these are all rather simplistic reasons.
 For many who are struggling financially, it’s an ‘opportunity cost’ calculation they are forced to make.
 We truly believe that most parents would prefer to have all their children in school.
-But, when poverty is involved it becomes a carefully considered return on investment choice followed by tough decisions.
-Mix into this cultural preferences, challenges of rural school quality issues, personal experience of parents who are largely uneducated, and the need for girls to be at home to help with the housework and herding (freeing up mum to take a job in the nearby city), the GAP suddenly gets wider and wider.
+But, when poverty is involved it comes a carefully considered return on investment choice followed by though decisions.
+Mix into this cultural preferences, challenges of rural school quality issues, personal experiences of parents who are largely uneducated, and the need for girls to be at home to help with the housework and herding (freeing up mum to take a job in the nearby city), the GAP suddenly gets wider and wider.

 Although some students are academically capable, in most cases girls have missed too much school to have dreams of university and being a doctor one day (a common desire).
 What is more realistic is attending a vocational training school focused on a specific skill set.
-These schools generally have as their final year an ‘internship’ focused approach which leads a girl purposefully into her first job.
+These schools generally have as part of their final year an ‘internship’ focused approach which leads a girl purposefully into her first job.
 In a place like China which has taken incredible steps forward in creating viable options for the underpriledged and those who are from rural locations to continue their education and stay in school.
 Scholarships already exist for such programs.
 However, still for poorer families, the cost is beyond reach.
 This creates an opportunity for Captivating to work to bridge the gap and see a girl move towards independence.